y-okur/AutoISCE/README.md

 ```
 **Important**: You must leave one empty space at the end of the file.

 * You must prepare a paramater file.
-You can use the example for reference (AutoISCE_all_example.par).
+You can use the example for reference (AutoISCE_example.par).

 * You need to give paths to your slc directory > **SLCDIR**, pairs.list > **flist**.
 Don't change the **script** variable.
 Because only alos2App.py is available right now.
 Later, other scripts might be available.